BIDS/agri_tables/SPEC.md

 # Existing code

+(*please feel free to throw all of it away if the "rivers" approach is silly*)

 The code startswith coordinator.py which accepts a PDF URL and spits out some boxes, with some supporting code in lib.

 lib/gridfinder.py gives results as Python dicts.